Michalous/travel-app/README.md

 ## Description

-This is a safety travel app
+This is a safety travel tracker app